tmaasen/nutritional-psychiatry-database/README.md

 ---

-**Note:** This dataset is intended for research and educational purposes.
+**Note:** This database is intended for research and educational purposes.
 It should not be used as the sole basis for medical decisions.
 Always consult healthcare professionals for medical advice.